bigman1170/Obsidian-Notes/Sessions Raw/Session 03.md

 We follow him out to a room with a giant throne that is just a pedestal with a stand next to it with a circular object with wings and chains on it. there are steps with water flowing into it and treasure on either side of it

-He is giving us the floating [amulet](https://www.dndbeyond.com/magic-items/4778-talisman-of-pure-good) with rings and chains on it, [[Travis]] goes to pick it up and grabs it and the wings unfold like seraphim wings and has a huge ruby in the center, As [[Travis]] touched it he took a bunch of damage and was knocked out, I healed him for 6 as [[Magister]] said he was not worth to touch the object, [[Travis]] drops the item back on the pedestal.
-I touched the Talisman and was knocked unconscious and was brought back by [[Travis]] for 4 life. [[Joe]] grabs it and does not take any damage.
+He is giving us the floating [amulet](https://www.dndbeyond.com/magic-items/4778-talisman-of-pure-good) with rings and chains on it, [[Travis]] goes to pick it up and grabs it and the wings unfold like seraphim wings and has a huge ruby in the center, As [[Travis]] touched it he took a bunch of damage and was knocked out, [[Vesyl]]  healed him for 6 as [[Magister]] said he was not worth to touch the object, [[Travis]] drops the item back on the pedestal. [[Vesyl]]  touched the Talisman and was knocked unconscious and was brought back by [[Travis]] for 4 life. [[Joe]] grabs it and does not take any damage.